Meghan McCain’s Husband Apologizes To Seth Meyers For Rant

 In the latest of a seemingly endless series of heated arguments on television involving Meghan McCain, the View cohost appeared on Late Night With Seth Meyers Tuesday night, and got into a somewhat heated disagreement with the host of that show.

-Meyers, in part of the segment, asked McCain why she had invoked Rep. Ilhan Omar, a Democratic Congresswoman who has been accused of anti-Semitic sentiments, following the Chabad shooting in California earlier this month.
-Meyers asked why she was invoking Omar in relation to a crime whose shooter’s views had little to do with those of Omar, especially after the Congresswoman received death threats, while McCain defended her remarks.
+Meyers, in part of the segment, asked McCain why she had invoked Rep. Ilhan Omar, a Democratic congresswoman who has been accused of anti-Semitic sentiments, following the Chabad shooting in California earlier this month.
+Meyers asked why she was invoking Omar in relation to a crime whose shooter’s views had little to do with those of Omar, especially after the congresswoman received death threats, while McCain defended her remarks.

 After the segment, McCain’s husband, the conservative journalist Ben Domenech, defended his wife and ripped Meyers in an angry Twitter rant that was soon deleted.

 Per The Daily Beast, Domenech described Meyers as “an awful person who is known within the industry for how terrible he is” and “a monumental a**hole who is utterly unfunny.
 He deserves the mockery he receives from all the people who laugh at him.”
-Meyers, according to all available reporting about him, does not have a reptutation as “an awful person.”
+Meyers, according to all available reporting about him, does not have a reputation as “an awful person.”

 Domenech, the publisher of the conservative website The Federalist, went on to describe the Late Night host as “awful, untalented, and a perfect definition of a cuck,” while also sharing a crude reference to a supposed sex act between Meyers and Lorne Michaels, the creator of Saturday Night Live and an executive producer of Meyers’ show.